MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 Why?
 Whenever a subscriber is started, a queue is created on the data pump, with the topic bindings set by the configuration file.
-If the subscriber is stopped, the queue keeps getting messages as defined by subtopic selection, and when the subscriber starts up again, the queued messages are forwarded to the client.
+If the subscriber is stopped, the queue keeps getting notification messages as defined by subtopic selection, and when the subscriber starts up again, the queued notification messages are forwarded to the client.
 So when the *subtopic* option is changed, since it is already defined on the server, one ends up adding a binding rather than replacing it.
 For example, if one has a subtopic that contains SATELLITE, and then stops the subscriber,